digitalsignalperson/obsidian-rofi-helper/README.md

 # How it works

 The `workspace.json` file contains the the nested structure of all your open windows, tabs, and panes.
 Sometimes you may even have the same file open in multiple places.
-Luckily he "id" associated with each "leaf" is unique.
+Luckily the "id" associated with each "leaf" is unique.

 Here's a snippet from a workspace.json: